19gaurav98/Whatsapp_Bot_StockMarket/README.md

-This a stockMarket BOT for whatsapp.
+This is a stockMarket BOT for whatsapp.
 Just type in the symbol this bot will return you the current price of that stock.

 To begin with